radian-software/mla-tex/README.md

 upper-right corner by providing the `[lowerrightpagenumbers]` documentclass option.

+You can prevent the page number heading from being shown on the first page by providing the `[nofirstpagenumber]` option.

 ## Advanced usage

 To cause a field to be omitted in the printed document, with not even